• Individual Investor

 Roth IRA

-• Spouse: Roll into your own IRA or begin taking RMDs no later than December 31 of the year following the owner's death, based on your single life expectancy.
-Use the Single Life Expectancy Table to determine the factor to use based on your age.
-Spouse has option to roll to own IRA.
+• Spouse: Roll to your own Roth IRA or begin taking RMDs no later than December 31 of the year following the owner's death or the year the original owner would have reached RMD age, based on your single life expectancy.
+Use the Single Life Expectancy Table to determine the factor to use based on your inital age, reduce the factor by one each subsequent year

 • Non-spouse: Begin taking RMDs no later than December 31 of the year following the owner's death.
 Use the life expectancy factor of you or the owner (in the year of death) found in the Single Life Expectancy Table that results in the longer distribution period.
 Reduce the factor by one each subsequent year.